Kick Off (series): Gameplay

-With Kick Off the ball did not stick to the player's feet but instead was realistically kicked ahead from the players, in a manner similar to that of Nintendo's Soccer, released in 1985 on the NES.
+With Kick Off the ball did not stick to the player's feet but instead was realistically kicked ahead from the players.
 This added a degree of difficulty and skill requirement at the same time.
 Other attributes, such as action replays, players with different characteristics, different tactics, fouls, yellow cards, red cards, injuries, injury time and various referees with different moods are also featured.